csound/csound/README.md

 CsoundQt their main Csound environment, although there are other excellent environments.
 CsoundQt runs not only Csound code, but also Python scripts.

-The examples directory and its subdirectories contains numerous working Csound orchestras and even complete pieces.
+The examples directory and its subdirectories contain numerous working Csound orchestras and even complete pieces.

 The Csound Reference Manual may be found online at